jaco4873/cds-visual-analytics-2025/src/assignment_2/README.md

 Note that in scikit-learn's LogisticRegression:
 - `max_iter` refers to the maximum number of solver iterations for convergence (not epochs)
 - The solver will stop earlier if the model converges (when the improvement in loss is less than `tol`)
-- The actual number of iterations is typically lower than the maximum when convergence is reached
+- The actual number of iterations is typically lower than the maximum when convergence is reached (in our case, 121 iterations)

 ### Neural Network Classifier